-Does the air coming from your supply registers unexpectedly appear hot?
-Check the indoor component of your air conditioner.
-This piece is housed within your furnace or air handler, if you use a heat pump.
-If there’s water leaking onto the floor, there might be crystals on the evaporator coil.
+Does the air coming from your supply registers unexpectedly appear not cold enough?
+Check the indoor part of your air conditioner.
+This component is housed within your furnace or air handler, if you use a heat pump.
+If there’s water leaking onto the floor, there might be frost on the evaporator coil.
 The AC coil within the system could have frozen over.
-You’ll need to defrost it before it can cool your house again.
+You’ll need to defrost it before it can cool your residence again.

 Here’s the steps you should take.
 If you can’t get the coil defrosted, Knochelmann Service Experts is here to help with air conditioning repair in Sharonville that includes a a 100% satisfaction guarantee.*